canderson318/assignment-01/README.md

 - Run Wilcoxon-Sum-Rank test on each cluster's ith gene expression _g_ versus every other cluster's pooled _g_
 - Do the same between tissues
 - Reference literature to see how tissue expression lines up

+## AI use
+I used Chat-GPT code generation to help me learn python by translating R functions into python.
+All of the analysis ideas were mine and my prompts were for syntax, etc., only.